APEX

 "There was never prize money."

 He looks at Mr. Pickles.
-At the blood.
-At his clean hands.
+At Bill's hands.
+At his own clean palms.

 "Anyone know if they validated parking?"